madebygps/7-day-youtube-starterkit/day1/README.md

 ### 2. Research topic and resources

 > **Action step:** Create a new note/document (whatever you are using for your video notes) and add 4 headers: Intro, Demo, Conclusion, Resources.
 We're going to first work on the demo part.
-The intro and conclusion will come to us easier once we know what we are showing..
+The intro and conclusion will come to us easier once we know what we are showing.

 Like I mentioned, I'm going to be referencing my [Integrate Azure functions with Azure KeyVault](https://youtu.be/p0zgKoxpu24) video.